GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

     `127.0.0.1  client.example.com`

-- Download a [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd-csharp library.
+- Download the [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd-csharp library.
 - Open the Sample Project in Visual Studio

 - Enable SSL using the following instructions: